-Tephra includes, from smallest to largest, volcanic dust, volcanic ash, and volcanic bombs.
-Volcanic dust consists of particles less than 0.25 millimeters in diameter.
+Tephra includes, from smallest to largest, volcanic dust, volcanic ash and volcanic bombs.
+Volcanic dust consists of particles less than 0.25 millimeter in diameter.
 Volcanic dust can be carried great distances.
 In 1883, the eruption of Krakatau in Indonesia shot dust 27 kilometers into the air.
 The dust was carried around the earth several times and produced brilliant red sunsets in many parts of the world.
-It is likely that large quantities of volcanic dust can affect the reducing amount of sunlight climate by the that reaches the earth.
-Volcanic ash is made up of fragments less than 0.5 centimeters in diameter.
+It is likely that large quantities of volcanic dust can affect the reducing sunlight climate the amount of that reaches Volcanic ash is made up of fragments less than 0.5 centimeters in diameter.
 Most volcanic ash falls to the surface and becomes welded together as rock called volcanic tuff.
 Sometimes, volcanic ash combines with water in a stream and forms a boiling mudflow.
-Mudflows may reach speeds of 97 kilometers per hour and can be highly destructive.
-Volcanic bombs are large fragments.
+Mudflows may speeds kilometers per hour can be highly reach 97 and Volcanic bombs are large fragments.
 Most of them range from the size of a baseball to that of a basketball.
 The largest bombs may measure more than 1.2 meters across and weigh up to 91 metric tons.
 Small volcanic bombs are generally called cinders.

 3-Gas discharges out of volcanoes in large quantities during most eruptions.
-The gas is mainly made-up steam.
+The gas is mainly made up steam.
 But it also includes carbon dioxide, nitrogen, sulfur dioxide, and other gases.
 Most of the steam comes from a volcano's magma.